 On June 27, 1966, federal prosecutors eventually charged both for violating Penn's civil rights under the Civil Rights Act of 1964.
 Criminal proceedings began against Sims, Myers, Lackey, and three other local Klansmen, Herbert Guest, Denver Phillips, and George Hampton Turner.
 Two weeks later, Sims and Myers were found guilty of conspiracy charges by a federal district court jury; their four co-defendants were acquitted.
 Sims and Myers were sentenced to ten years each and served about six in federal prison.
 Howard Sims was killed with a shotgun in 1981 at age 58.
 James Lackey died at age 66 in 2002.
 Cecil Myers died in 2018 at the age of 79.

 The case was instrumental in creating a Justice Department task force whose work culminated in the Civil Rights Act of 1968.
 Penn's murder was the basis of the Supreme Court case United States v.
 Guest.
 A case where the Court affirmed the ability of the government to apply criminal charges to private conspirators who, with assistance from a state official, deprive a person of rights secured by the Fourteenth Amendment of the United States Constitution.

-He was murdered at the age of 48, the father of two daughters and one son, Linda, 13, Sharon, 11, and Lemuel Jr., 5.
-The historical marker by the Georgia Historical Society, the Lemuel Penn Memorial Committee, and Colbert Grove Baptist Church are at Georgia Highway 172 and Broad River Bridge on the Madison/Elbert County Border.
+He was murdered at 48, the father of two daughters and one son, Linda, 13, Sharon, 11, and Lemuel Jr., 5.
+The historical marker by the Georgia Historical Society, the Lemuel Penn Memorial Committee, and Colbert Grove Baptist Church is at Georgia Highway 172 and Broad River Bridge on the Madison/Elbert County Border.